Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks: Architecture details

+The DeepONet is composed of a branch and trunk network with same-size outputs, which are combined by element-wise multiplication, resulting in the output shaped [-1, $xt$], where $x$ is the spatial dimension and $t$ is the temporal dimension.

-The DeepONet is trained in minibatches of 256 samples using the Adam optimizer and learning rate of $1e-4$.
-For the DeepONet the data is normalized in the following manner: the inputs to the branch network and the outputs of the DeepONet use standard scaling, and the inputs to the trunk network use min-max (\autoref{appendix:normalization}).
-The vanilla DeepONet for the full trajectory is trained up to $100,000$ epochs, while the other DeepONet and DeepONet-RNN architectures up to $75,000$ epochs.
-The models used in inference are the ones at $40,000$ epochs, as no improvement is seen for the longer training.
+The branch and trunk networks employ swish activation and the simple RNN, GRU and LSTM networks use tanh activation.
+The training is performed in minibatches of size $256$ with Adam optimizer and learning rate of $1e-4$.
+The inputs to the branch network and the outputs of the element-wise multiplication later are normalized with a standard scaling, and the inputs to the trunk network use min-max scaling.
+The inputs and outputs in the two-step RNN training are normalized with standard scaler.
+The vanilla DeepONet and the DON-RNN are trained up to $20,000$ epochs and the RNN in the two-step training is trained for $5,000$ epochs, as no improvement is seen for longer training.